micmejia/bible-dump/NKJV/Luke/Luke 12.md

 Then Peter said to Him, "Lord, do You speak this parable _only_ to us, or to all _people?_"

 ###### 42
-And the Lord said, "Who then is that faithful and wise steward, whom _his_ master will make ruler over his household, to give _them their_ portion of food [^h]in due season?
+And the Lord said, "Who then is that faithful and wise steward, whom _his_ master will make ruler over his household, to give _them their_ portion of food in due season?

 ###### 43
 Blessed _is_ that servant whom his master will find so doing when he comes.